-Unlike most places in Sydney, the Blue Mountains become more scenic once winter rolls in.
-The fog gathers, people dissipate and the mountain air is even more crisp and refreshing.
-Pack a warm jacket and take on one of these trails – there are options for casual walkers, expert hikers and those who just want a picnic and a stroll.
+The reliably stunning Blue Mountains stay scenic all year round.
+In winter, the fog gathers, people dissipate and the mountain air is even more crisp and refreshing.
+In summer it blossoms to life, providing a cooling retreat from the hot concrete of the city.
+In all seasons, it's a walking wonderland, with options for casual walkers, expert hikers and those who just want a picnic and a stroll.

 This easy track takes around an hour and starts at the surreal Blue Lake at the Jenolan Caves – a man-made, dreamlike swimming hole fringed by palm trees and filled with bright blue water (thanks to limestone deposits).
 Walk over the rocky grand arch that winds above the lake, bypass a few waterfalls and take a break at the waterfront picnic area.
 Look out for resident platypuses along the way.